dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/response_preferences.md

 ### Displaying a custom "after response" page

 To display a custom page to respondents after they submit their response, check the "Display a custom page" box.
-You can then write and preview your custom page under "After response page" in the project checklist.
+You can then write and preview your custom page under "After response page" in the Project Checklist.

 ### Sending a confirmation email

-To send a confirmation email to respondents after they submit their response, check the "Send a confirmation email" box and then write your custom confirmation email under "After response email" in the project checklist.
+To send a confirmation email to respondents after they submit their response, check the "Send a confirmation email" box and then write your custom confirmation email under "After response email" in the Project Checklist.

 ---